 |Acts During Which Statute of Limitations Doesn’t Run||If the indictment is stolen, lost, or destroyed, then the clock doesn’t run.
 However, with the current computer systems in place, this could be less likely to happen than it may have been in the past.

 The statute of limitations may be suspended or “tolled” for other reasons, such as a defendant runs away from the state to avoid prosecution.

-Note: State laws are updated all the time.
-Please contact a lawyer or conduct your own legal research to verify these criminal laws.
+Note: State laws are updated all the time, usually when newly signed legislation is enacted but sometimes through higher court decisions or other means.
+Please contact a West Virginia criminal defense attorney or conduct your own legal research to verify these criminal laws.